 Here are a few general code generation rules you will need to use to evaluate expressions:

-Gets translated into code like this,
+Gets translated into code like this,a := expr

 ! evaluate expression